ftntcorecse/ftnt-ansible-docs/docs_build/fmgr_modules/fmgr_secprof_dns.rst

 - Description: Sets one of three modes for managing the object.

-  Allows use of soft-adds instead of overwriting existing values
+  Allows use of soft-adds instead of overwriting existing values.